lean-dojo/LeanCopilot/README.md

 1. Run `lake script run LeanInfer/check` and fix problems (if any).
 Finally, run `lake build`.

 If you have problems building the project, our [Dockerfile](./Dockerfile) may be helpful as a reference.
-Note that it doesn't need Step 4 above because the base Ubuntu image has no compiler pre-installed.
+Note that it doesn't need Step 4 because the base Ubuntu image has no compiler pre-installed.

 ## Using LeanInfer's Tactic Generator